HDAsfaw/hdasfaw.github.io/_pages/wiki.md

 ---

-## 1. Background: Why Sodium-Ion Batteries Need Hard Carbon
+## 1. Why Sodium-Ion Batteries Need Hard Carbon

 Sodium-ion batteries are attractive for stationary storage, low-cost mobility, and supply-chain-resilient applications because sodium is abundant and widely distributed.
 SIBs share many engineering concepts with lithium-ion batteries, but the larger Na⁺ ion radius and different solvation/desolvation behavior impose stricter requirements on electrode host structures.
 The anode is particularly challenging: graphite, the dominant lithium-ion anode, does not provide sufficiently robust reversible Na⁺ storage in standard carbonate-based SIB electrolytes.